 Attendance tracking is perhaps one of the most annoying tasks for professors.
 Students keep asking about their attendance and teachers need to keep answering them constantly.

-With virtual classroom software, attendance is tracked automatically and students can check out how many classes they’ve attended easily on their computer or smartphone.
+With classroom software, attendance is tracked automatically and students can check out how many classes they’ve attended easily on their computer or smartphone.

 That means teachers don’t need to waste their time opening attendance sheets several times — and students don’t need to annoy them by asking.

 Students can talk with teachers via the chat feature on online classroom software, which is an official communication tool.